 The gentle dry shampoo: Klorane Dry Shampoo with Oat Milk, £11.50

 When she’s doing her own hair, Margot reaches for this dry shampoo.
 The oat milk softens and protects, absorbing oil and eking extra days out of your blow dry.
 If we had the world’s best stylists doing our hair, we’d try and make our 'do last longer too.

 The lip nourisher: Burt’s Bees Tinted Lip Balm, £6.49

 Away from the film studio or red carpet, Margot's look is low maintenance.
 “For a little lip colour I’ll just use the tinted lip balms by Burt’s Bees,” she told British Vogue.

 The long-lasting foundation: Suqqu The Cream Foundation, £68

-For her flawless complexion, Margot told Byrdie that this is her foundation of choice.
-“Suqqu’s foundation is amazing.
-Really, really good coverage.
+The luxe Japanese brand Suqqu makes Margot's foundation of choice.
+“It has really good coverage.
 I wear that and go out and can party all night, and I come home and I’m like, Oh!
 I still have a face on.
-I didn’t sweat it all off."
+I didn’t sweat it all off," she says.